 The final result of this family conflict was a great war called the “Battle of Kurukshetra,” which involved much of the world in great turbulence and strife.
 Arjuna and his brothers, being Divine by temperament, did everything they could to avoid the war, including living for thirteen years in homeless exile.
 Eventually, at the urging of the Supreme Lord Shri Krishna, Arjuna and his brothers and friends had to fight against the relentless evil of Duryodhana and his ruthless forces of destruction and degradation.

-The Bhagavad-gita or “Song of God” was spoken in Sanskrit, the pure mystical language of India.
+The Bhagavad Gita or the “Song of Bhagavan” was spoken in Sanskrit, the pure mystical language of India.
 Sanskrit is such a perfect language that it has been possible to keep the message of the Gita unaltered for the last 5,000 years.
 It has been carefully passed down over that time from master to student in an unbroken lineage of masters who cherished and preserved its great message.
-When learning the Bhagavad-gita one should always inquire respectfully of the lineage or “Disciplic Succession” in which it is being taught.
+When learning the Bhagavad Gita one should always inquire respectfully of the lineage or “Disciplic Succession” in which it is being taught.
 Each school of thought in the Yoga culture of the Vedas has a unique view of the Gita’s message.

 Imagine the drama of this amazing story.
 As the necessity for a final conflict became inevitable, millions of soldiers, elephants, chariots and horses assembled at the now famous battlefield in India known as Kurukshetra.
 Eighteen divisions of soldiers were present for the battle with over 200,000 in each division.
 Almost 2 million souls stood facing each other with weapons raised.
 All of them were acquaintances, friends, family members and teachers, in an inevitable and unavoidable conflict.